- Itineraries & road trip ideas

 On the Hersonissos waterfront, you’ll find the 17th-18th century church of Agios Nikolaos, and to the north, where you reach Megalo Horio, a forest of 3,000 bear-berry, oak and carob trees, and the settlements of Koutouloufari and Piskopiano, where a former olive oil refinery houses an Agricultural Museum.

-Visit the ruins of the third-largest Minoan palace in Crete.
-At 7,500 sq metres, it was first built in 1900 BC and, after a turbulent history, permanently destroyed by a fire in 1450 BC.
+Malia boasts the third-largest Minoan palace in Crete.
+Originally 7,500m2 in area, it was built in 1900 BC and, after a turbulent history, permanently destroyed by a fire in 1450 BC.

 You’ll learn about Crete’s folk traditions and culture at the Lychnostatis Open Air Museum in Limani Hersonissos.
 Traditional Cretan farmers’ houses, a distillery, windmill, church, wine and olive presses, weaving workshops, a garden with medicinal plants and a folk art gallery – everything you need to get to know the real Crete.

-Luxurious hotels, sprawling resorts and rooms-to-let: Hersonissos and Malia have accommodation for every style and budget, whether on the beach, right in the middle of the lively town, or quiet and secluded.
+Luxurious hotels, sprawling resorts and rooms-to-let: Hersonissos and Malia cater to every style and budget, whether on the beach, right in the middle of the lively town, or quiet and secluded.

 Hersonissos and Malia are lively holiday resorts on the north coast of Crete, around 25 km east of Heraklion and west of Agios Nikolaos.
 They have small permanent populations of around 3,000 residents each, but do get busy in the summer months between mid-June and mid-September.